-On 27th January 2018 ISO.org announced that “the FDIS ballot achieved 62 votes of approval, 4 votes of disapproval and 9 abstentions, so is now approved for publication as an International Standard”1.
+On 27th January 2018 the ISO announced that "the FDIS ballot achieved 62 votes of approval, 4 votes of disapproval and 9 abstentions, so is now approved for publication as an International Standard"1.

 We have therefore waited with great anticipation for the new ISO/FDIS 45001 Standard to be released and anticipate that this will happen at some point in the next month.
 The new Standard has met the requirements of the ISO/IEC Directives, Part 1, clause 2.7.3 and the publication process was estimated to take 2 to 3 weeks to complete.